5.

 Diffuser theory has wide application in various types of current machines with diffuser channel shapes.
 The sophisticated diffuser theory can be used to describe even, at first sight, very complex flows, for which a large amount of measured data is available for different diffuser shapes.

-Energy balance of diffusers
+Energy parameters of diffusers

 Diffuser efficiency